 UW-Eau Claire offers a Doctor of Nursing Practice (DNP) degree option for individuals pursuing education in advanced practice nursing.
 The DNP is a clinical doctorate designed to prepare nurses to assume leadership roles in the areas of advanced practice nursing (nurse practitioner or clinical nurse specialist) or nursing administration.
 Both MSN-to-DNP and BSN-to-DNP options are offered.

-Two credits of clinical (approximately 150 hours) are in the population focus area (adult-gerontologic or family health); and at least four clinical credits (300 hours) are completed as part of the educator role preparation courses.
+Seven credits of clinical (approximately 525 hours) are in the population focus area (adult-gerontologic or family health), and part of the educator role preparation courses.
 These clinical experiences are accomplished under the guidance of a faculty member and a preceptor.

 Functional role preparation

 - Nursing Education I and II, 13 cr.

 - Advanced Clinical Concepts for Nurse Educators, 3 cr.

 Application requirementsTo apply to the MSN program, an applicant must contact Dr. Mary Zwygart-Stauffacher and submit the following documents by January 15 for consideration for the following summer term:

 - A complete application for graduate admission to the University along with the application fees.

 - An undergraduate degree in nursing from a nationally accredited (CCNE or NLN) nursing program, with a GPA of 3.0 or higher.

 - Evidence of course work in statistics at the undergraduate level.